Particular/docs.particular.net/samples/routing/custom/sample.md

  * handled messages;
  * published events.

-The advantage of no configuration approach is low development friction and simpler maintanance.
-The disadvantage is that the implementation is more complex.
+The advantage of configuration-free approach is low development friction and simpler maintenance.

 ## Prerequisites